-Competition is of utmost important in today’s global economy.
-Businesses have learnt to compete with cheaper offerings, faster shipping times and quicker order fulfilment.
-If your competitor base is strong you may want to consider air freight over sea freight to offer a faster to door service.
+Competition is of utmost importance in today’s global economy.
+Businesses have learned to compete with cheaper offerings, faster shipping times and quick order fulfillment.
+If your competitor base is strong you may want to consider air freight over sea freight to offer a faster-to-door service.

 To many customers, environmental policies are important.
 If you place importance on having a ‘green’ brand or are targeting an environmentally conscious market, you may want to consider which of the two shipping methods is more environmentally friendly.

 Sea freight is generally much more environmentally friendly than an air freight forwarder.
 The Department for Environment, Food and Rural Affairs in the UK conducted a study on the greenhouse gases emitted by both air and sea freight.
 In regard to two tonnes of freight transported 5000km, the sea freight emitted 150kg of CO2e and the airfreight emitted 6605kg of CO2e.
 Evidently, there’s a significant difference between the two.